tatwamasidotexe/independent-cascade-model-implementation/README.md

 # independent-cascade-model-implementation
-This repository contains all documents that implement the independent cascade model (ICM) [Kempe et al., 2003] on a diffusion graph, as an assignment for our Social Network Analysis course.
+This repository contains all documents that implement the independent cascade model (ICM) [Kempe et al., 2003], as an assignment for our Social Network Analysis course, to demonstrate information diffusion in a real-world graph.

 GROUP MEMBERS:
 - Tatwamasi Mishra